 Increased oxidative stress not only seems to intensify pain, research also indicates that it promotes progression of endometriosis.
 Research from Italy shows that particularly strong antioxidants can inhibit the development of endometriosis in many cases.
-The investigations were carried out under the leadership of Dr Porpora with the antioxidant N-acetyl-cysteine (NAC).
+Dr Porpora and colleagues carried out studies using the powerful antioxidant N-acetyl-cysteine (NAC).

 Balancing estrogen dominance

-When we talk about estrogen dominance, it does not necessarily mean that there is too much estrogen, but often there is rather too much estrogen compared to progesterone.
+When we talk about estrogen dominance, it does not necessarily mean that there is too much estrogen.
+Often there is rather too much estrogen compared to progesterone.
 Therefore, vitamin B6, for example, can be helpful.
-It is known to increase progesterone production and thus counteract excess estrogen.
+It helps to increase progesterone production and thus counteract excess estrogen.

 A whole series of studies has shown that an insufficient supply of vitamin D is associated with stronger symptoms of endometriosis.
 Exactly why this is the case is not really clear.
 However, it is not entirely surprising either, given that new areas in which vitamin D plays an important role in the body are being identified almost every day.